May 13th, 2019

 Whilst the cut to food aid was immediate and devastating at the end of 2017, Larn Tai has been extraordinary in his resilience and drive to help combat local food insecurity.
 Through improving water and food accessibility, Larn Tai’s dam project is now an inspirational example to the other 5 IDP schools along the border about what can be achieved.
 Through this initiative, Larn Tai is striving for Loi Tai Leng School to grow less dependent on foreign assistance and more innovative in its approach to food security.

-Support a child at Loi Tai Leng
+The Annual Cost of Supporting a child at Loi Tai Leng:

 If you are interested in supporting a child’s education, email us at firstname.lastname@example.org!